shiftingstones/mpapi/README.md

 # Star Wars Mission Planning API
 An API to determine what starships in the Star Wars universe support your mission parameters.
 The MPAPI project is a FastAPI service exposing one authenticated endpoint at `/api/v1/starship-readiness`.
-The endpoint retrieves all starships that can accommodate the specified passenger capacity, hyperdrive requirements, and any additional cargo weight.
+The endpoint retrieves all starships that can accommodate the specified number of passengers, hyperdrive requirements, and any additional cargo weight.

 ## Setup and Test